Approximation convergence in the inverse first-passage time problem: Proof of approximation convergence

-where the first equality corresponds to the convergence in distribution of $T_{g_f^{(n_s)}}^W$ to $T_{g_f}^W$ as an application of Lemma \ref{lemma0} along with the fact that there is uniform convergence of $g_{f,T}^{(n_q)}$ towards $g_{f,T}$ as an application of Proposition \ref{propassB}, we have used Corollary \ref{corexistence} in the second equality.
-In other words, we have shown (\ref{proof0}). \end{proof}
+where the first equality corresponds to the convergence in distribution of $\Tau_{g^{n_k}}^Z$ to $\Tau_{\tilde{g}}^Z$ by Lemma \ref{lemma0} along with \textbf{Assumption [A]}, and we use Lemma \ref{corexistence} in the second equality.
+Thus, we have shown Equation (\ref{proof0}), which implies that $f_{\tilde{g}}^Z(t)=f(t)$ for any $t \in [0,t_f-t_0]$.
+Since there is uniqueness of the inverse first-passage problem by the papers mentioned in the introduction, we can deduce that $\tilde{g}(t) = g(t)$ for any $t \in [t_0, t_f]$. \end{proof}